stanford-ssi/halation/README.md

 - Disregard the `.venv/`, ros itself has it's own types and deps we need.

 ### TODO:
-- Figure out proper configuration for enviroment variables
+- Figure out proper configuration for environment variables
 - How to do shutdowns

-Functional Groups
+### On old Ubuntu versions/Jetson
-- Jack: Autopilot + Lider/Cameras/
+`docker compose up -d`
-- Hinson: Power + Design
+`docker compose exec halation bash`